JonathanFortinDominguez/Rocket-Elevator-Foundation/README.md

 # README

-Original Repos : https://github.com/windor16/Rocket_Elevator_Information_System.git, due to some issue we deploy the website from this repos

 * To Log In with test user : email => test@test.com password => test123
 * Every employee password => test123, use test user to access backoffice and see all the tables
 * To migrate mysql info to postgresql database use => bundle exec rake dwh:pg_sync